SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Experiments and Results

-Increasing the number of samples in the training dataset resulted in a decrease in loss function values, an improvement in similarity measures, and an extension of the training phase duration.
-Based on the results presented in Tables \ref{table:base-noiseless} and \ref{table:ourmodels}, it is evident that the performance of our proposed deep model surpasses that of the InversionNet.
-Even the loss values of SVInvNet, trained with TD-\RomanNumeralCaps{3}, indicate a superior performance compared to the values of the InversionNet($\gamma$), trained with TD-\RomanNumeralCaps{5}.
-In other words, our deep model can map seismic shot gathers to velocity models better with lower loss function than the baseline model.
+Based on the results presented in Table \ref{table:ourmodels} it is evident that the performance of our proposed deep model surpasses that of the InversionNet.
+Even the loss values of SVInvNet, trained with TD-\RomanNumeralCaps{3}, indicate a superior performance compared to the values of the InversionNet, trained with TD-\RomanNumeralCaps{5}.

-Qualitative evaluations of our trained models are depicted for randomly selected test samples in Fig. \ref{fig8}.
+Qualitative evaluations of our trained models are depicted for randomly selected test samples in Fig. \ref{fig-Noisles-SVInvNet}.
 Each sample is purposefully selected from 8-layer group to showcase the visuals from more challenging group with respect to the inversion for layered, fault, and salt dome categories.
-The ground truth and the predicted result of Model-\RomanNumeralCaps{1}, Model-\RomanNumeralCaps{3}, and Model-\RomanNumeralCaps{5} of these samples are depicted in Fig. \ref{fig8}.
+The ground truth and the predicted result of Model-\RomanNumeralCaps{1}, Model-\RomanNumeralCaps{3}, and Model-\RomanNumeralCaps{5} of these samples are depicted in Fig. \ref{fig-Noisles-SVInvNet}.
 For qualitative assessments, we pay attention to the velocity value and the interface shape of the layers, the fault line continuity, and throw value as well as the shape, position, and velocity value of the salt dome.
 As can be seen from the samples, the velocity values within the layers remain constant.
 With an increase in the size of the training dataset, the discrepancies in the approximation of this value diminish, gradually converging towards a stable and unvarying value.
-Evident from the velocity profile depicted in the same figure on the right column, the blue line, associated to Model-\RomanNumeralCaps{1}, exhibits more pronounced oscillations compared to the green line (corresponding to Model-\RomanNumeralCaps{3}), while the green line displays greater oscillatory behavior than the red line (Model-\RomanNumeralCaps{5}).
-Notably, minimal oscillation is observable in the red line.